maxim/cx_leaderboard/README.md

 Another example of how the term leaderboard is not intended for big number of entries.

-### Getting a range of entries from 1mil leaderboard

 Documentation can be generated with [ExDoc](https://github.com/elixir-lang/ex_doc) and published on [HexDocs](https://hexdocs.pm).
 Once published, the docs can be found at [https://hexdocs.pm/cx_leaderboard](https://hexdocs.pm/cx_leaderboard).